“Only put off until tomorrow what you are willing to die having left undone” – Pablo Picasso

 The depression that filled Picasso’s Blue Period diminished and the works of the Rose Period emerged from 1905, represented by warmer and happier colours.
 It would be during the Rose Period that Picasso acquired patrons, including Gertrude Stein and her brother Leo.
 It also marked the beginning of financial prosperity that would increase over the remainder of his life.

 Although Picasso chose to remain neutral during the major wars he definitely was affected by each conflict.
-During World War I, his art would return to more sombre, realistic themes.
+During World War I, his art would return to more somber, realistic themes.
 Despite the darker tones of his wartime art, there were also new opportunities.
 He was introduced to the Russian ballet impresario Diaghilev and composer Erik Satie in 1916 and was asked to design the décor for the ballet “Parade”.
 He also met Olga Khokhlova, a dancer with Diaghilev’s Ballet Russe; they married in 1918 and settled in comfort in a Paris apartment.

 Picasso’s work had shifted from the Cubist Period into the Classicist Period by 1923 and “The Pipes of Pan” is considered the significant work of this period.
 Picasso also began to experience the discomfort that immense popularity can bring to an artist.